HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

   - HSF forums are useful in fostering positive collaboration
     - Particularly for generators and Pythonic analysis
     - Generators making progress, despite incentive mismatch
-  - Rucio praised – espcially for CMS adoption, there is a need for a wider developer base
+  - Rucio praised – especially for CMS adoption, there is a need for a wider developer base
   - DOMA group has played a key role in coordination in that area
     - Detailed requirements still not established, working assumptions of x10 need to be pinned down
     - Exercises that increase in scope and complexity will help understand the challenge